Published by Carl Hedinger. Last Updated on February 7, 2024.

 They completed segregated training just down the road in Camp Johnson, which is a subset of Camp Lejeune, until President Truman desegregated the Marine Corps in 1949.

 The Montford Point Marine Memorial is a tribute to these soldiers and their struggle for “the right to fight.”
-There is no complete list of the Marines who served at this time, but the memorial features a wall of over 20,000 to reflect each brave soul.
+There is a complete list of the Marines who served at this time, and the memorial features a wall of over 20,000 to reflect each brave soul.

 Currently, there are plans in place for the construction of two new memorials, as well as space allotted for any future monuments.
 These two memorials include the Corpsmen Memorial and the Carolina Museum of the Marine.